Yessie1601/LoremIpsum-Restau-Angular/README.md

 # LoremIpsum-Restau-Angular

-Made for a job application adn to learn Angular from scratch.
+Made for a job application and to learn Angular from scratch.
 It started with the following figma design:
 <img height="500" src=".\src\assets\img\Restaurant.png" width="250"/>